- 1. Go for gold for a luxe look

-4. Pepper warm neutrals with rich autumnal hues
+11. Pepper calming neutrals with rich autumnal hues

-‘Muted shades like Dulux’s Pressed Putty and Pebble Shore look beautiful in combination with more rich autumnal hues like ruby, aubergine or forest greens,’ says Marianne Shillingford, color expert and creative director at Dulux.
-‘They quieten down the sharper notes and bring out something much more grown up for spaces like the living room, kitchen and adult bedrooms.’
+‘Muted shades like Pressed Putty and Pebble Shore look beautiful in combination with more rich autumnal hues like ruby, aubergine or forest greens,’ says Marianne Shillingford, color expert and creative director at Dulux.
+‘They quieten down the sharper notes and bring out something much more mature for spaces like the living room, kitchen and adult bedrooms.’

 ‘As summer rolls into fall, the natural exterior palette gently shifts to colors of spice and amber that inspire our interior choices,’ says Patrick O’Donnell from Farrow & Ball.
 ‘Mix together earth browns, rich chocolate tones and the softest, most nuanced of whites.
 Rich browns such as Farrow & Ball’s earthy Broccoli Brown are an elegant yet practical choice for a fall color scheme.’

-6. Choose warmer greys for a cozy neutral scheme
+13. Choose warmer grays for a cozy neutral scheme

-If you’re keen to mirror what’s going on outdoors, then grey always has a place in a fall palette.
-To make a space feel cozy rather than dreary, pick greys with brown, pink or green undertones for a warming sensation that conjures the natural world.
+If you’re keen to mirror what’s going on with the weather during fall, then gray always has a place in a fall palette.
+To make your gray room ideas feel cozy rather than dreary, pick grays with brown, pink or green undertones for a warming sensation that conjures the natural world.

-‘Although grey, with its comforting versatility will still be with us for a while, we don’t see the rushed return to anything gritty urban – or indoors for that matter – anytime soon,’ says Shillingford.
+‘Although gray, with its comforting versatility will still be with us for a while, we don’t see the rushed return to anything gritty urban – or indoors for that matter – anytime soon,’ says Marianne Shillingford from Dulux.
 ‘Color-wise we are throwing open the doors and windows and inviting every shade of nature in for tea.’

-Temper a sunshine yellow to make it fall-appropriate by adding a hint of brown into the mix.
+Temper a sunshine yellow to make it fall-appropriate by adding a hint of brown or a dark green into the mix.
 ‘Our wonderfully rich ochre India Yellow is a perfect choice for an interior that echoes the season outside,’ adds O’Donnell.
 ‘Layer it with strong contrasts for all-year relevance such as darker tones like Down Pipe for a bold counterpoint!’

-8. Pair inky colors with muted forest tones
+15. Pair cooler, inky colors with muted forest tones

 Just because fall signals a newfound passion for fiery hues, that doesn’t mean cooler colors get totally tossed to the wayside.
 Darker, inky colors can form part of a cocooning scheme, that will feel autumnal if also inclusive of natural ochres.